wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.4.21 =
+* Enhancement: More time/date information is now shown in the logs for file change scanning
+* Fixed: Filechange will no longer show false positives with every change in DST (although this will cause run round of such notifications on update).
+* Fixed: Link to malware scanning logs will work.

 = 4.4.20 =
 * New Pro Feature: File change scanning will now compare WordPress core files to the WordPress.org repository.